sebpiq/backbone.statemachine/README.md

     element.startStateMachine({currentState: 'visible'});

     element.currentState;                // 'visible'
-    element.receive('hide');             // a transition is triggered, and an alert should open element.currentState;                // 'hidden'
+    element.receive('hide');             // a transition is triggered, the element should disappear element.currentState;                // 'hidden'
-    element.receive('hide');             // no transition is defined
-    element.receive('show', 'quick');    // extra arguments will be passed to the callbacks
+    element.receive('hide');             // event 'hide' while in state 'hidden' -> no transition element.receive('show', 'quick');    // extra arguments will be passed to the callbacks
 ```